 “I want to provide a place where these kids feel safe and discover who they truly are without outside influence,” said Gregary.

-He is eager to support his students as when one began to struggle with depression and lost interest in going to college.
-Gregary had designed a system that would only give students studio time if they completed academic assignments and college prep.
+He is eager to support his students, no matter what.
+When one student began to struggle with depression and lost interest in going to college, Gregary designed a system that would only give students studio time if they completed academic assignments and college prep.
 The student was passionate about music and so was happy to exchange academic time for hours in the studio.
 Eventually, the student was accepted to LaGuardia Community College and learned to manage his depression through art.